TSS Safeguarding Policy

 One to one meetings (formal or informal)

-Refresher sessions to remind staff (paid or unpaid) about policies and procedures
+Refresher sessions to remind staff about policies and procedures

 We recognise that involvement in situations where there is risk or actual harm can be stressful for the staff concerned.
 The mechanisms in place to support staff include:

-Debriefing support for paid and unpaid staff so that they can reflect on this issues they have dealt with
+Debriefing support for paid and voluntary staff so that they can reflect on this issues they have dealt with

 Seeking further support as appropriate e.g. access to counselling